Forensic Experts Provide Litigation Support for High Net-Worth Divorce

 Reliable calculations for marital estates, business valuations, and forensic accounting

 Divorce is rarely as simple and straightforward as the parties would like.
 High net-worth marital estates with complex financial holdings complicate matters further.
 While the attorneys can disagree about how much of the estate their clients deserve, determining exactly how much that estate is actually worth often requires high-level forensic accounting.
-At North American Forensic Accounting PC, our experts provide robust litigation support for complex and contentious divorces.
+At North American Forensic Accounting, our experts provide robust litigation support for complex and contentious divorces.
 We specialize in providing valuations of family businesses.
 We also employ our expertise in forensic accounting to find hidden assets and can even provide projections of future earnings.
 If settlement is proposed, we can also analyze the tax consequences to the client.
 With NAFA examining the financials, you can negotiate with confidence.
 If the case must go to trial, our NAFA team can provide expert witness testimony in support of the financial aspects of the divorce.

 Advice on tax consequences of asset division in divorce